Most tips you find when you need help selling a house in a slow market are general tips that apply in a regular or fast real estate market.

-This comes down to how well you can qualify and then persuade sellers to reduce their prices or are open to creative financing options, such as, for example, rent-to-own.
+This comes down to how well you can qualify and then persuade sellers to reduce their prices or be open to creative financing options, such as, for example, rent-to-own.

 What will also help in this context is having the average household income of millennials in mind, which is between $69,000 and $80,300.

-Additionally, it will be helpful to know that they are looking for homes in the price range of $300,000, as I already covered in this article of mine.
+Additionally, it will be helpful to know that they are looking for homes in the price range of $300,000, as I already covered in this article.

-By the way, because of the current gap between increasing median home prices, a decreasing inventory and an increased demand from millennials often not being able to afford or finance such homes, a rent-to-own solution may be a good option to close that gap.
+By the way, because of the current gap between increasing median home prices, a decreasing inventory, and an increased demand from millennials often unable to afford or finance such homes, a rent-to-own solution may be a good option to close that gap.

 Many realtors don’t know how to structure a rent-to-own deal or if this is even something worthwhile doing as a realtor, but it can actually be quite profitable with the right knowledge.

-But this would be a bit outside of the topic range of my website.
+But this would be a bit outside my website’s topic range.

 So, getting back.